MaudGautier/sql-playground/relation-level-locks/README.md

 - Each transaction always holds an exclusive lock on its own ID (whether real or virtual)
 - The first transaction that tries to update a table acquires the lock on the said table
-- If another transaction tries to access it before the first transaction has released its lock (with a mode that is incompatible with the current locks held) is blocked until the first transaction is completed (commits or rollback).
+- If another transaction tries to access it before the first transaction has released its lock (with a mode that is incompatible with the current locks held), it is blocked until the first transaction is completed (commits or rollback).
 Instead, it is enqueued behind it.
   NB: We can identify the blocking transactions by looking at `pg_blocking_pids`.

 NB: If we added another request in transaction 1 (`session_1.sql`) that a. requires a lock that is already held by transaction 2 (`session_2.sql`), and b. is _launched_ after the lock has been held by transaction 2, then we'd be in a